CovariantJoe/Singular-PDE-solver/README.md

 ## Usage
 - Documentation is in the solver file SingularitySolver.py.
 - A complete example for the Schwarzschild metric (which has an analytical solution to compare: E. Avila-Vargas, C. Moreno, and R. Hernández-Jiménez, Journal of Mathematical Physics 64 (2023).) is in Example.py.
-Example.json Contains the exact solution to this problem.
-Example.mw is a Maple worksheet explaining how to find initial conditions and export the exact solution so that it is read by the solver.
+The file Example.json contains this exact solution.
+Example.mw is a Maple worksheet explaining how to find initial conditions and export the exact solution to JSON so that it is read by the solver.
 - Article.py contains the code to replicate the results in our article.
 This file is computationally expensive.